The Ultimate Guide to Final Invoices

 7. Additional Notes: Any disclaimers, legal information, or additional clauses agreed upon.

-The issuance of a final invoice also often triggers the closeout processes for accounting and project management, making it an important administrative tool.
+In many organizations, issuing a final invoice also triggers closeout work for accounting and project management (final accruals, revenue recognition checks, and “project complete” documentation), making it more than an administrative formality.

 Book a demo now